Token Search API FAQ

 What is the Token Search API?

-The Token Search API enables you to search for tokens by name or symbol across multiple blockchains.
-It supports partial matching and chain-specific filtering, making it ideal for building token search functionality into your applications.
+The Token Search API enables you to search for tokens by name, symbol, or pair address across multiple blockchains.
+It supports partial matching, chain-specific filtering, and verified token prioritization, making it ideal for building comprehensive token search functionality into your applications.

 Is this a premium feature?